-Traffic and Roadway report: PJAMM’s Ron Hawks reports “I did Big Cottonwood and descended down the last part of Guardsman and the pavement is like glass.
+Traffic and Roadway Report: PJAMM’s Ron Hawks reports “I did Big Cottonwood and descended down the last part of Guardsman and the pavement is like glass.
 So the entire climb from Midway is great.”
 Traffic is very light and minimal for the entire route, with a wide roadway in very good condition but for the final 1.7 miles on Guardsman Pass Road.

 Guardsman Pass from Park City: The Guardsman Pass climb from Park City is much less difficult than starting from Midway, but is still rated the 12th most difficult climb in all of Utah.
-This climb begins at the south side of Park City and essentially splits 2 ski resorts (Park City and Deer Valley).
-At mile 5.6, turn right onto Guardsman Pass from Hwy 224 (9/10th mile of flat riding west after passing over Empire Pass) and travel the final 1.7 miles to Guardsman Pass on a very rough (as of summer, 2015) surface gaining 778’ at 8.3% average grade.
+This climb begins at the south side of Park City and essentially splits two ski resorts (Park City and Deer Valley).
+At mile 5.6, turn right onto Guardsman Pass from Highway 224 (9/10th mile of flat riding west after passing over Empire Pass) and travel the final 1.7 miles to Guardsman Pass on a very rough (as of summer 2015) surface gaining 778’ at 8.3% average grade.

-The roadway surface is excellent along this climb and the descent back down into Park City is the fastest we have ever experienced and there is no doubt this is one of the fastest descents in the U.S. - one stretch, referred to as “The Drop” on Strava has a KOM averaging 71.5 mph for .8 miles (Strava Link).
+The roadway surface is excellent along this climb and the descent back down into Park City is the fastest we have ever experienced, there is no doubt this is one of the fastest descents in the U.S. One stretch, referred to as “The Drop” on Strava, has a KOM averaging 71.5 mph for 0.8 miles (Strava Link).